Prostate cancer tests

 The doctor will take a series of small tissue samples from the prostate.
 First, you lie down on your left side.
 Your specialist will inject local anaesthetic into your back passage (rectum), to numb the area and make the procedure as painless as possible.
 The doctor then puts the ultrasound probe into your rectum to examine your prostate.
 To get the samples of prostate tissue, the fine needle is pushed along the ultrasound probe and into the prostate gland.
 This is a little uncomfortable, and may be painful but does not take long.
 You will feel a slight jolt each time the needle is fired.
 This may happen up to 12 times, as the doctor takes the different tissue samples.

 After the test, you have a rest and a drink.
 You can then go home.
 It is very important to drink a lot of fluids for the next 24 hours.
 Your prostate gland will bleed slightly.
 And there is a risk of urine infection.
 Drinking plenty of fluid flushes out the blood and helps to stop any infection from developing.
 You will see a small amount of blood in your urine, back passage and semen after the test.
 This may carry on for a few weeks, but is nothing to worry about.
 But you should contact your doctor if you think you are getting an infection.

-You should phone your doctor immediately or go to casualty if you have
+You should phone your doctor immediately or go to the accident and emergency department if you have

 - Shivering or shaking